Douglas A-20 Havoc: Australia

 The next 22 DB-7Bs to be delivered to the East Indies were diverted to the Royal Australian Air Force.
 They served with No. 22 Squadron RAAF and fought in the East Indies from September 1942.
 RAAF Bostons took part in the Battle of the Bismarck Sea and in attacks on a large Japanese convoy headed toward Lae.

 Some A-20A/C/G planes arrived from the US from September 1943.
 By November 1944, No 22 Squadron was going to be assigned to the Philippines.
 Thirteen Bostons were destroyed on the ground during a Japanese raid on Morotai.
-The squadron was withdrawn to Noemfoor, where it was re-equipped with Bristol Beaufighters before it returned to action.
-Surviving Bostons were relegated to transport, mail delivery and communications.
+The squadron was withdrawn to Noemfoor, where it was re-equipped with DAP Beaufighters before it returned to action.
+Surviving Bostons were relegated by the RAAF to transport, mail delivery and communications.

 United States

 In 1940, the US military's indifference to the type was overcome by improvements made for the French and British Commonwealth air forces.

-The USAAC was impressed enough by the A-20A's high power to weight ratio and easy handling characteristics.
+The USAAC was impressed by the A-20A's high power-to-weight ratio and easy handling characteristics.
 Two variants were ordered, in a tranche of more than 200 aircraft: the A-20 for high-altitude daylight bombing and the A-20A for low- and medium-altitude missions.
 It was intended that the high-altitude variant would be fitted with turbosupercharged Wright R-2600-7 engines; after a prototype suffered technical problems, the USAAC changed its order and an initial shipment of 123 A-20As (with less-powerful R-2600-3 engines) and 20 A-20s (R-2600-11) entered service in early 1941.
 A further 59 aircraft from this first order were received as P-70 night fighters, with two-stage supercharged R-2600-11 engines.

 The A-20B, another high-altitude bomber variant – lacking heavy armor and self-sealing fuel tanks – received a significant order from the USAAC: 999 aircraft (although two-thirds of these were exported to the USSR).
-With the lessons of the Pacific in mind USAAF ordered A-20G in June 1942.
+With the lessons of the Pacific in mind USAAF ordered A-20Gs in June 1942.